- Breast Cancer Resources

 Community Support Services

-Komen Northeast Ohio is currently working on a list of community-based resources available to help those who are in treatment for breast cancer, including housing assistance, utility assistance, unemployment, mental health resources, and much more.
+Komen Northeast Ohio compiled a list of community-based resources available to help those who are in treatment for breast cancer, including housing assistance, utility assistance, unemployment, mental health resources, and much more.
 Please click here to access the list.
 We will be updating this list as more information becomes available, so please check back here periodically for more updates.

 Komen’s Statement on Mammography Screenings